- One standard deck of 52 cards

-The dealer grasps the deck face down and asks the first player to guess the colour of the card they are about to turn over.
+The dealer grasps the deck face down and asks the first player to guess the color of the card they are about to turn over.
 Obviously since there are only black or red cards in the deck there is a 50/50 chance of choosing correctly.
-If the “guesser” is correct in their choice then there is no consequence and the player chooses again, for they must correctly guess the colour of three consecutive cards before passing their turn to the next player.
-If the “guesser” is incorrect they then must take large sips of their beverage equalling the number of cards which they had chosen accurately up to that point, plus one for the mistake.
+If the “guesser” is correct in their choice then there is no consequence and the player chooses again, for they must correctly guess the color of three consecutive cards before passing their turn to the next player.
+If the “guesser” is incorrect they then must take large sips of their beverage equaling the number of cards which they had chosen accurately up to that point, plus one for the mistake.
 For instance, if a player had accurately predicted twice but failed on their third attempt the penalty would be to 3 drinks.

 Once an inaccurate guess has been made all cards are removed from the table and positioned in an individual pile.
-The “guesser” has to begin again to correctly predict the colour of three cards in a row.
+The “guesser” has to begin again to correctly predict the color of three cards in a row.

 - First, they may pass their turn to the next player and with it the three successful cards.
 Basically, if the next player were to be inaccurate in their initial guess the total punishment would be four drinks.